astrot1988/react-scroll-direction/README.md

-# React Scroll Direction
+# React ID

-A React hook to detect scroll direction.
+A React hook that ensures unique id attributes on HTML elements.

 ## Get started